bluebird89/docs/language/foreign_language.md

 ## 工具

 * [goldendict](https://github.com/goldendict/goldendict):A feature-rich dictionary lookup program, supporting multiple dictionary formats (StarDict/Babylon/Lingvo/Dictd) and online dictionaries, featuring perfect article rendering with the complete markup, illustrations and other content retained, and allowing you to type in words without any accents or correct case. <http://goldendict.org/>
+* [Flowerowl/ici](https://github.com/Flowerowl/ici):💥A dictionary used by programmers in the command line <https://pypi.python.org/pypi/ici/>
+* [carlos-wong/cerebro-codelf](https://github.com/carlos-wong/cerebro-codelf):⭐️ 给变量起名的事情上，为你生命省 3s (Save 3 seconds of your life when naming things.)
 * 不背单词(推荐)
 * 扇贝
 * 墨墨